olga12401/CLI-command/README.md

 ## cat
-The cat command is used to display the contents of a file.
+The 'cat' command is used to display the contents of a file.
 The term "cat" stands for "concatenate," which originally was its primary function: to concatenate and display the content of one or multiple files.
 However, it's most commonly used to simply display the contents of a single file.

 *bash
 Copy code :*